shakthishamruth/Tic-Tac-Toe/README.md

-# XO_Game
+# Tic Tac Toe
-A XO game made in python.
+A Tic Tac Toe made in python.

 This project uses pygame so make sure you have pygame package installed.